-The computational task to translate the definition of \mekk into a computable mathematical formula for agents has to link the \textit{prospective yields} obtainable from selling the output, deriving from the use of the capital asset (net of \textit{running expenses}) to its supply price, or replacement cost, which is <<the price which would just induce a manufacturer newly to produce an additional unit of such assets>> (\gt, p.$135$).
-Therefore, each investor assigns a \mekk to all investment projects and then chooses by following the highest one.
-Since the state of technology is considered a context variable by Keynes and thus held constant during the analysis, the \kcxx model will not represent the technology market.
+In order to compute it, each entrepreneur has to consider the \textit{prospective yields} obtainable from selling the output, deriving from the use of the capital asset (net of \textit{running expenses}) and its supply price, or replacement cost, which is <<the price which would just induce a manufacturer newly to produce an additional unit of such assets>> (\gt, p.$135$).
+Since the state of technology is exogenously given, the technology market is not represented in the \kcxx model.
 Each firm $h$ is endowed with an exogenously given supply price $\Psi^j_{h,t}(\tau_j)$, referred to the technology $j$ adopted by it, which will last for $\tau_j$ periods of time.
 For simplicity, it is assumed that adopted technologies imply that each k-firm uses natural resources and labour, whereas each c-firm uses all k-goods produced by k-firms and labour.
-In the \gt, neither the adoption of natural resources in productive processes, nor any aspect of sustainability are discussed in detail; thus, in the \kcx, such aspects are neglected.
+In the \gt, the conditions of adoption of natural resources are not discussed; thus, in the \kcxx model, such aspects are neglected.
 Then, by following an approach similar to the one proposed by Minsky (1975), the \mekk of a firm $h$ adopting the technology $j$, i.e., $\text{\textsc{mek}}^{j}_{h,t}(\tau_j)$, is the rate which equals the value of the series of annuities, $Q_{h,t+1}, Q_{h,t+2}, ..., Q_{h,t+\tau_j}$ --which are <<prospective returns [...] from selling its output, after deducting the running expenses of obtaining that output>> (\gt, p.$135$)-- to the amount to be paid \textit{today} for the investment, $\Psi^j_{h,t}(\tau_j)$, and is computed as:

-Without loss of generality, assuming that all available technologies last for the same \textit{period} $\tau_j=\bar{\tau}$, i.e., the same <<time-units of notice of changes in the demand for it have to be given if it is to offer its maximum elasticity of employment>> (\gt, p.$287$), and that each technology is used by a firm only --thus dropping the indexing with respect to technologies-- the previous equation can be simplified in notation and rewritten as:
+Without loss of generality, assuming that technologies last for the same \textit{period} $\tau_j=\bar{\tau}$, i.e., the same <<time-units of notice of changes in the demand for it have to be given if it is to offer its maximum elasticity of employment>> (\gt, p.$287$), and that each technology is used by a firm only, the previous equation can be simplified as: